Strategies to Manage AWS Lambda Versions

 Thanks for reading! @github/mode2cloud

-Mode2 LLC (www.mode2.com) is a software and engineering services partner that helps U.S. companies to extract the maximum value from cloud native computing and digital transformation.
+Mode2.com (www.mode2.com) is a cloud consulting and services partner that helps US-based companies to extract the maximum value from cloud native computing and digital transformation.
 Our mission is to provide expert advice and cloud services that produce outstanding results for our clients in their cloud adoption journey.
 Mode2 is an Advanced Consulting Partner for Amazon Web Services, and a Google Cloud Consulting Partner.
-Our HQ is in Los Angeles with locations in Chicago, IL, San Francisco & Bay Area, Portland OR, and Denver, CO.
+Our HQ is in Los Angeles, CA.